-Term Definition Repeater A conventional radio feature, where you talk through a receive/transmit facility that re-transmits received signals, in order to improve communications range and coverage.
-Selective Switch Any digital P25 traffic having the correct Network Access Code and the correct talkgroup.
-Squelch Special electronic circuitry, added to the receiver of a radio, that reduces, or cuts off, unwanted signals before they are heard in the speaker.
-Standby An operating condition whereby the radio's speaker is muted but still continues to receive data.
+Term Definition Term Definition Repeater A conventional radio feature, where you talk through a receive/transmit facility that re-transmits received signals, in order to improve communications range and coverage.
+Tactical/ Non-Revert The user talks on the channel that was selected before the radio entered the emergency state.
+Talkaround Bypass a repeater and talk directly to another unit for easy local unit-to-unit Selective Switch Any digital P25 traffic having the correct Network Access Code and the correct talkgroup. communications.
+Talkgroup An organization or group of radio users who communicate with each other using Special electronic circuitry, added to the receiver of a radio, that reduces, or cuts off, unwanted signals before they are heard in the speaker.
+An operating condition whereby the radio's speaker is muted but still continues to receive data. the same communication path.
+Squelch Trunking The automatic sharing of communications paths between a large number of users (see Conventional).
+Standby Trunking Priority Monitor Scan List A scan list that includes talkgroups that are all from the same trunking system.
 Status Calls Pre-defined text messages that allow the user to send a conditional message without talking.
+USK Unique Shadow Key.
+Zone A grouping of channels.